skypjack/entt/docs/md/entity.md

 entity.
 For similar reasons, `orphans` can be even slower.
 Both functions should not be used frequently to avoid the risk of a performance hit.

+## Stable storage

+Since it's possible to have completely stable storage in `EnTT`, it's also required that all views behave accordingly.<br/>
+In general, this aspect is quite transparent to the user who doesn't have to do anything in the vast majority of cases.
+In particular:

+* Groups are incompatible with stable storage and will trigger a compile-time error if detected.

+* Views detect the type of storage with the most stringent requirements when built and self-configure themselves to use the correct iteration policy.

+* Views created as view packs adjust their policy by choosing the most stringent among those available.

+The policy adopted doesn't emerge from the view type, although it's available through the `storage_policy` alias.<br/>
+However, this can affect the feature set offered by the view itself.
+In the case of storage that also support tombstones, all views (even single-component ones) will always behave as a multi-type views.
+Therefore, for example, it won't be possible to directly access the raw representation of entities and components.

+In other words, the more generic version of a view will be provided in case of stable storage, even for single components, always supported by an appropriate iteration policy.<br/>
+The latter will be such that in no case will a tombstone be returned from the view itself, regardless of the iteration method.
+Similarly, no non-existent components will be accessed, which could result in an UB otherwise.

 ## What is allowed and what is not

 Most of the _ECS_ available out there don't allow to create and destroy entities